Husky-Devel/cv/peter-cv-v7.md

 - **https://serv.husky.nz was run on AWS Cloudfront from early 2023 to early 2024**: It was a good way to learn about the way CDN's work

+- **Selwyn Youth Council**: Over the last 3 years I have helped give a voice to the youth in selwyn, This has been a good way for me to learn skills like leadership

 <div style="page-break-after: always"></div>

 ## Timeline of Experience